theflutterfactory/Flutter-Tutorials/README.md

 # Cheetah Coding - Flutter

-This is the repository for the [Cheetah](https://www.youtube.com/cheetahcoding??sub_confirmation=1) Youtube channel.
+This is the repository for the [Cheetah Coding](https://www.youtube.com/cheetahcoding??sub_confirmation=1) Youtube channel.